 In making the announcement, Boeing committed to invest hundreds of millions of dollars and create upwards of 4,000 new jobs at the facility.

 Boeing’s previously established Charleston facilities were already performing fabrication, assembly, systems installation and integration for the 787 aft fuselage sections.
-The new facility joins this other operation.
+Boeing South Carolina rolled out its first 787 in April 2012 and now has more than 6,700 employees.

 Boeing is one among more than 100 aviation and aerospace related companies that have operations in South Carolina.
-Those companies employ more than 16,000 South Carolinians in facilities across the state.
+Those companies employ more than 25,000 South Carolinians in facilities across the state.
 Some of the other companies that are part of the South Carolina aerospace sector include ATI Allvac, BAE Systems, Bracket and Cochran, Cytec Industries Inc., Champion Aerospace, Eaton, GE Aviation, Lockheed-Martin, Honeywell, Michelin Aircraft Tires, Nasmyth Precision Products, Northrop Grumman and Parker Aerospace.
+View a full list of aerospace engineering companies.